GL192021/tennis-tester/README.md

   This prevents the model from learning from future information and ensures that evaluation metrics reflect true predictive performance.

 - **Symmetry between players**
-  The model does not assume that “player 1 is the winner.”
+  The model does not assume that “player 1 is the winner”, as in the raw data.
   Player positions are randomly swapped during preprocessing, and the target variable is adjusted accordingly, preventing positional bias.

 - **Realistic evaluation protocol**